 One of the main benefits of working in the cosmetology field is the wide range of salaries you can earn.
 Though you may start out on the low end of the pay scale, you may ramp up your earnings as you build a reputation, get a loyal customer base, and develop your skills.
-O*Net reports that the average salary for a cosmetologist in Montana is $23,600 per year.
-The highest paid 10% of cosmetologists earn more than $40,200 per year (O*Net, 2013).
+O*Net reports that the average salary for a cosmetologist in Montana is $23,570 per year.
 Part of your income may come from a base salary, while the rest may come from tips.
 Because of this, keeping your schedule book full can boost your income.
 Job growth in this field is not expected to change much in Montana.
-Between 2012 and 2022, O*Net anticipates a 3% jump in cosmetology jobs.
+Between 2016 and 2026, O*Net anticipates a 14% jump in cosmetology jobs.
 By building your skill base and bringing unique skills to your styling chair, you can have a positive impact on your own job outlook.